tuxx/icecast-minimal-frontend/README.md

 Be sure to change the `/your/path/to/current.txt` to the correct web directory that you are hosting this in.

+# Reverse proxy
+Set up a reverse proxy that serves the static files and forwards the stream file to your icecast.

+Check Caddyfile as an example of how to only forward the stream file to your icecast.

+For more info about caddy see https://caddyserver.com/v2

 # Keyboard shortcuts
 |Key     |Description      |
 |:------:|:---------------:|
 |spacebar|Toggle play/pause|
 |=       |Volume up        |
 |-       |Volume down      |

-# Reverse proxy
-Check Caddyfile as an example of how to only forward the stream file to your icecast.

-For more info about caddy see https://caddyserver.com/v2

 # TODO